 firstname.lastname@example.org won’t cut it.
 FirstnameLastname@gmail.com will make a better impression and improve the odds of your email getting past the spam filters.

 Try to make the meeting you are seeking mutually beneficial.
 If you can find a way to do that (and follow these other rules as well), you’ll get a positive response to your inquiry the majority of the time.
-Making the meeting mutually beneficial could be as simple as writing “I would be happy to introduce you to people in my LinkedIn network…”
+For example, you could write “I would be happy to introduce you to people in my LinkedIn network…”

 Sometimes you might see something on their LinkedIn profile or elsewhere that might inspire you to tailor the email further, to make it more personal.
-Examples include “I noticed from your profile that you also made the transition from corporate to non-profit that I am seeking,” or “The point you made about x in last week’s talk reminded me…”
+Examples include “I noticed from your profile that you also made the transition from corporate to non-profit that I am seeking,” or “The point you made about x in your Ted Talk reminded me…”

-On a similar note, if your email is about asking for help or advice, show appreciation, as in “I would greatly appreciate…” A simple “thank you” can of course go a long way.
-Sounds easy and obvious but too many clients forget these basic rules of relationships in their drafts.
+On a similar note, if your email is about asking for help or advice, show appreciation, as in “I would greatly appreciate…” or “I would be grateful for…” A simple “thank you” can go a long way.
+Sounds obvious but too many clients forget these basic rules of relationship-building.

-You have got to tell them the reason for your reaching out to them, ideally in paragraph one or paragraph two at the latest.
+They need to know why you’re reaching out to them by paragraph two.
 Otherwise you are risking impatience; your letter may not be read all the way through.
-On a side note: the goal here is to get a meeting whether or not there is a current job opening or business opportunity.
-Once you meet, you’ve established a relationship that can lead to referrals or opportunities down the road if there’s nothing right then.
-See this blog post for more on the overall strategy for getting meetings and interviews.
+On a side note: your purpose should be to get meetings with decision-makers whether or not there is a current opportunity.
+Once you meet, you established a relationship that can lead to referrals or opportunities down the road (assuming you keep in touch).

 Summarize your background in one or two sentences, link it to how you can help them, and then share some relevant background highlights by including a few “bulleted” accomplishments.
-Strangers will, naturally, want to know from whom they are hearing.
-A powerful pitch in your email can really help to get the reader interested in meeting with you.
+A powerful pitch in your email can really help to get the reader interested in meeting with you or helping you (they may forward your email with the pitch in it).
 Here’s an example:

 - Increased retention by 57% for high potential customers.